nrwl/nx/docs/shared/packages/cypress/cypress-plugin.md

 ### Configure Cypress for an existing project

-To configure Cypress for an existing project, run the following generator
+To configure Cypress for an existing project, run the following generator:

 ```shell
 nx g @nx/cypress:configuration --project=your-app-name